Yevhen-Tkachenko-1/Java-Multithreading-Demo/README.md

 2. Check console output.
 3. Review code in this [package](multithreading/src/main/java/com/yevhent/concurrency/datarace).

-- **Problem**: There we have 2 same Threads that increase counter 10_000_000 times.<br>
+- **Problem**: There we have 2 same Threads that increase counter 10_000_000 times.
-   However, since these Threads use the same shared data class, calculation goes wrong way.<br>
+  However, since these Threads use the same shared data class, calculation goes wrong way.
   Finally, we have some unexpected value like 11_149_076 instead of 20_000_000.
 - **Solution**: We have Thread safe shared data classes implemented based on:
     - ReentrantLook
     - Synchronized method